wellgrisa/react-display-flex/README.md

 }
 ```

-This way the element can be manipulated the way it might be necessary, e.g.: if it's a child element, it can have other attributes set on it.

 Another important thing to mention is the possibility of having different elements from `<div />` as the html element to be flexible.
-This can be seen in a good example in the Mixed - Layout section.
+This can be seen in a good example in the [Layout Example](https://wellgrisa.github.io/react-display-flex/?path=/story/layout-example--page).

 ```jsx
 import { FlexibleBox } from 'react-display-flex'